rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

 <a target="_blank" href="http://youshoulddoityourself.blogspot.com/2010/11/test.html">
 This advice from 2010</a>.

-Where you are picking up Python from?
+0. Find where you are picking up Python from?

    <tt><strong>
    type python